-Longevity
+Longevity:

-Studies performed at the Eppley Cancer Center in Nebraska (10, 11) showed that survival (resistance to spontaneous diseases) of female and male hamsters, measured over a 20 week period of feeding from 4 weeks of age, was best with 20 g/100 g (grams per g/100 g methionine and cysteine supplemented casein diet.
+Studies performed at the Eppley Cancer Center in

+Nebraska (10, 11) showed that survival (resistance to spontaneous diseases) of female and male hamsters, measured over a 20 week period of feeding from 4 weeks of age, was best with 20 g/100 g (grams per hundred grams)

+WPC diet, in comparison with a 20 g/100 g methionine and cysteine supplemented casein diet.
 Body weight gains were similar in both groups.
-In lifetime feeding studies, the mean and maximal longevity of female and male hamsters fed 10, 20 and 40 g those fed commercial laboratory feed (estimated 24% protein from various sources).
+In lifetime feeding studies, the mean and maximal longevity of female and male hamsters fed 10, 20 and 40 g WPC/100 g diet was increased in comparison with those fed commercial laboratory feed (estimated 24% protein from various sources).
 Survival was best with the 20% WPC diet; in males, longevity increased by 50%.
-No significant relationship was noted between
+No significant relationship was noted between food intake, maximal weight and longevity.

-4. OUR STUDIES
+4. Our Studies

-Our interest in the effect of amino acid intake upon the immune system was prompted by an observation made several years ago (1).
-We fed mice a defined formula diet containing a free amino acid mixture acid mixture duplicating casein.
-Another group of mice was fed a similar diet but with moderate restriction of phenylalanine and tyrosine compensated by a corresponding increment in the non-essential amino acid mixture.
-The second group of mice gained weight at the same rate as the mice fed the casein equivalent mixture of Purina mouse chow.
-However, when challenged with sheep red blood cells, these mice produced more antibodies and plaque forming cells against sheep red blood cells than Purina or casein equivalent-fed mice.
+Our interest in the effect of amino acid intake 10 upon the immune system was prompted by an observation made several years ago (1).
+We fed mice a defined formula diet containing a free amino acid mixture duplicating casein.
+Another group of mice was fed a similar diet but with moderate restriction of phenylalanine and tyrosine 15 compensated by a corresponding increment in the non-essential amino acid mixture.
+The second group of mice gained weight at the same rate as the mice fed the casein equivalent mixture or Purina mouse chow.
+However, when challenged with sheep red blood cells, these mice 20 produced more antibodies and plaque forming cells against sheep red blood cells than Purina or casein equivalent-fed mice.